LudwigBitHoven/Dostoevsky-shenanigans/README.md

 - Introduce better transliteration
 - Migrate visualization from matplotlib to plotly
 - Introduce a scraper for getting comments from the chosen Vk group
-- Befriend the scraper and analyzer
+- Chum up the scraper and the analyzer